-The year-on-year rate of increase in consumer prices (all items less fresh food; year-on-year basis, same hereafter), on a basis excluding the direct effects of the consumption tax hike, is in the range of 0.0-0.5 percent (Chart 28[1]).8 Consumer prices for January, on a basis excluding the direct effects of the consumption tax hike, narrowed their rate of increase to positive 0.2 percent from positive 0.5 percent in December last year on a less fresh food basis.
-On a basis excluding food and energy, the rate of increase stood at positive 0.4 percent in January, on par with that in November and December.
-Regarded as a method for capturing trend changes, the year-on-year rate of increase in the trimmed mean had been on a diminishing trend after the peak in June, but January saw a marginal rate of improvement from December (Chart 29[2]).
+The year-on-year rate of increase in consumer prices (all items less fresh food; year-on-year basis, same hereafter), on a basis excluding the direct effects of the consumption tax hike, is about 0 percent (Chart 30[1]).7 Consumer prices for February, on a basis excluding the direct effects of the consumption tax hike, somewhat narrowed their rate of growth to 0.0 percent from positive 0.2 percent in January on a less fresh food basis, posting a low level last seen in May 2013 (0.0 percent).
+On a basis excluding food and energy, the rate of increase also diminished marginally to positive 0.3 percent from positive 0.4 percent in January.
+Regarded as a method for capturing trend changes, the year-on-year rate of increase in the trimmed mean had been on a diminishing trend after the peak in June, but it has recently improved marginally (Chart 31[2]).8